fmxsh/f3c/f3c-spec.md

 This document is written primarily for completeness and exhaustive detail as a reference.

-We start with defining semantics.
-That is a set of particular meanings useful to define this configuration format.
+We start by defining semantics.
+Semantics are the particular units of meaning, or conceptual definitions, used to further define this configuration format.
 Thus we first concern ourselves with the concepts and structure among concepts of this configuration format, and only later with how these concepts and structures map to actual characters to form the concrete syntax that is the concrete representation of this configuration format.

-Following the intended appraoch, conceptual definitions are introduced for _basic tokens_ and _data_.
+Following the intended approach, conceptual definitions are introduced for _basic tokens_ and _data_.
 The conceptual definitions of _basic tokens_ and _data_ will give rise to a higher set of emergent conceptual definitions called _binding structures_.
 The prior things of _basic tokens_, _data_ and their relations, forms the possibility for this.
 These _binding structures_ represents the overarching property of the configuration format, which is to bind one field to another (an identifier to a literal).
 The conceptual outlining then undergoes a process of semantic attribution, where the conceptual definitions, the semantics that have been created, are mapped concrete representations; to specific characters (such as `:`, `.` and `"`), and to sequences of characters (data).

 ## Basic Tokens (conceptual definitions)